pirminis/apparatus/README.md

 ### Basic example

-Let's build code that outputs shipping choices to the standard output.
+Let's build code that outputs delivery methods to the standard output.
+We have a imaginary cart and three shipping methods.

 ```ruby
 require "apparatus"